Sntai20/Client-Server-Group-5-Project/README.md

 •	Disconnect

 ## Run the Code
 To run the code provided by the professor use the Server and Client Folders.
+Start the server first, then the client.

 To run the server './server 127.0.0.1 10320'

 To run the client './client 127.0.0.1 10320'